cuiyongbo/hello-world/my_wiki/programmer_note/pthread/api_mutex.rst

 Very often the action performed by a thread owning a mutex is the updating of global variables.
 This is a safe way to ensure that when several threads update the same variable, the final value is the same as what it would be if only one thread performed the update.
-The variables being updated belong to a "critical section".

 A typical sequence in the use of a mutex is as follows: